RNVizion/rnv-mcp-identity/SPEC.md

 ## 10. To fill (next pass)

-- The capability naming convention for L3 scopes, and the policy format that maps `(sub, controller, aud)` to a granted capability set.
 - The wire format: the exact header carriage for the identity token and its proof, and how the proof binds to the request (the RFC 9421 signature base).
+The capability and policy model is pinned in section 6.